 Extend*TCP connects to a single Coherence server JVM process, specifically the Extend*Proxy service that is running within the process space.
-During failure, the client process connects to another Coherence server JVM process that is running the Extend*Proxy service.
+In the event of failure the client process will connect to another Coherence server JVM process that is running the Extend*Proxy service.

 The Extend*Proxy service then routes the client requests to the correct Coherence server JVM process (that is, the process or processes that hold the data relevant to the client request) represented by the "internal data storage" in the diagram.